 4 Schaede (2005) discussed the financial system on small-firm financing in Japan.

 Fukuda, Kasuya, and Nakajima (2005) investigated the relationship between financial distress and corporate investment in Japan by using firm-level data.
-They, however, did not examine impacts of bank health on borrowers' default risk.
+They did not, however, examine the impacts of bank health on borrowers' default risk.